Evaluating Text Style Transfer: A Nine-Language Benchmark for Text Detoxification: Limitations

 \section{Limitations}

 The experiments in this paper are limited by the number of languages considered.
 Currently, our conclusions are based solely on experiments involving 9 languages: Amharic, Arabic, Chinese, English, German, Hindi, Russian, Spanish, and Ukrainian.
 As a result, our findings may be biased toward these languages due to the lack of available data for others.

-To mitigate this language-specific bias, we adopt a more multilingual approach by evaluating models without fine-tuning, thereby avoiding overfitting to particular languages.
-For instance, all XCOMET-based metrics were used without fine-tuning, and similarly, LaBSe-based models were also kept untuned.
-However, this introduces another limitation—the absence of fine-tuning on human-annotated datasets, which could otherwise improve model performance.
+The generalization of our proposed metrics to additional languages, particularly low-resource languages outside these families, remains an open question requiring further investigation.

+Our evaluation relies on the \textdetox\ and DialogueEvaluation-2022 datasets, which contain outputs from 20 and 15 detoxification systems, respectively.
+While these datasets represent diverse modeling approaches, the limited number of systems and the specific characteristics of their outputs may influence metric correlations.
+Future work should validate our findings on larger and more diverse collections of detoxification systems across additional domains.

+Proposed XCOMET-based fluency metrics and fine-tuned LLM evaluators depend on the quality and coverage of their pre-training data.
+Languages with limited representation in these training corpora may receive less reliable evaluations.
+The observed performance variations across languages particularly the weaker correlations in German and Hindi suggest that data availability during model pre-training directly impacts evaluation quality.